Best Mattress for Sleep Apnea: Reviews and Buyer’s Guide

 Types of Sleep Apnea

 If left untreated, sleep apnea can lead to serious medical problems, such as diabetes, heart disease, high blood pressure, depression, and stroke.
-There are three types of sleep apnea: obstructive, central, and complex.
+There are three types of apnea: obstructive, central, and complex.

 Obstructive Sleep Apnea (OSA)